Investigating the Effects of Grass-legume Winter Cover Crop Mixtures on Soil Nitrogen Supply in Rolling Agricultural Landscapes

 • Crop Production: cover crops, nutrient management

 Sustainable cereal production systems rely on healthy soils and biologically based nitrogen.
 Previous research has shown that grass-legume cover crop mixtures can provide soil conservation benefits while also increasing the plant available nitrogen to a subsequent corn (Zea mays L.) crop.
-However, our understanding of the multifunctional benefits of cover crop mixtures is based largely on research conducted in uniform, plot-scale settings that are not representative of farmers' fields.
+However, our understanding of the multifunctional benefits of cover crop mixtures is based largely on research conducted in uniform, plot-scale settings that are not representative of farmers’ fields.
 Rolling-hill landscapes make up a large portion of farmland in the Southeastern United States and present a challenge for grain crop producers in the region because they possess areas of high soil fertility interspersed with regions of low fertility.
-We hypothesize that grass-legume cover crop mixtures will reduce this spatial variability.
-In particular, we hypothesize that a legume species will dominate, add more nitrogen, and release nitrogen more quickly in lower-fertility sloping positions, whereas grass species will dominate, scavenge nitrogen, and release it more slowly in higher-fertility summit and depressional positions.
-We propose to test these hypotheses using a field experiment at two on-farm locations and two research farm locations.
-We plan to measure the biomass, species composition, nitrogen fixation, and nitrogen release of grass/legume cover crop mixtures at different landscape positions.
-Knowledge about cover crop effects on soil nitrogen supply gained from this research will benefit farmers in the region and contribute to a more economically and ecologically sustainable attitude towards managing cropland in rolling hill landscapes.
+We hypothesized that grass-legume cover crop mixtures would reduce this spatial variability.
+In particular, we hypothesized that a legume species would produce more biomass, add more nitrogen, and release nitrogen more quickly in lower-fertility sloping positions, whereas grass species would produce more biomass, scavenge nitrogen, and release it more slowly in higher-fertility summit and depressional positions.
+We tested these hypotheses using a field experiment at two on-farm locations and two research farm locations.
+We measured the biomass, species composition, nitrogen fixation, and nitrogen release of cereal rye (Secale cereale L.)/crimson clover (Trifolium incarnatum) mixtures as compared to monoculture cereal rye at different landscape positions (summit, backslope, and toeslope).
+In general, the toeslope position was the most productive in terms of cover crop biomass and nitrogen accumulation.
+The crimson clover biomass and fixed N increased with increasing slope and sand percentage.
+The rate of cover crop nitrogen release was similar among landscape positions and between the rye and mixture cover crops.
+However, there tended to be more nitrogen released by the mixture than the rye monoculture on the backslope position.
+The results of this study were integrated into presentations, journal articles, and an extension publication to share with producers, agricultural professionals, students, and other researchers.
+We believe these findings will help farmers in the region align their use of specific cover crop species with portions of their farm or fields where those species will be most beneficial.

 • Quantify the biomass production and species composition of cereal rye-crimson clover cover crop mixtures as compared to cereal rye monocultures and winter fallow at different landscape positions.